Department Prizes & Awards

 - Naomi Kitay '33 Fellowship

 Awarded on basis of merit, as an aid toward a career in creative prose writing.
-Please fill out application form and submit it to the English Department office, 111 Shattuck Hall, by Monday, April 20, 2015.
+Please fill out application form and submit it to the English Department before the deadline.

 - Phyllis Merrill '30 and Virginia Merrill Lafferty '37 Research Fund

 To be used for student research to purchase research material or to travel to a research library to complete her project.
 Based on merit of project and good academic standing.
-Interested applicants should submit a description of proposed research and a reference of a faculty member familiar with the project to the English Department office by 4 pm Monday, April 20, 2015.
+Interested applicants should submit a description of proposed research and a reference of a faculty member familiar with the project before the deadline.

 - Jean Sudrann '39 Research Fund

 To support student research in the Department of English, travel grants for research or special projects.
 Open to all students; not limited to English majors.
 Interested applicants should submit a five-hundred word description of proposed research, a one-page budget, and provide one reference from a person familiar with the student's work and the merits of the project.
-All applications are due in the English Department Office by 4 pm on Monday, April 20, 2015.
+Applications are due by the deadline.

 Other Awards open to English majors